Brandon4106/Fin_377_Swish_Insights/README.md

 5. Outputting Model Prediction

 ### Preprocessing <a name="prep"></a>
 Preprocessing was done here in both a numerical pipeline and categorical pipeline.
-For numerical data, all missing values were imputed using the median and passed through a scaler, and for two categorical values, `In_Season_Tournament` and `Opp_Win_Last_Game`, were encoded using `OneHotEncoder`.
+For numerical data, all missing values were imputed using the median and passed through a scaler, and two categorical values, `In_Season_Tournament` and `Opp_Win_Last_Game`, were encoded using `OneHotEncoder`.
 ### Custom Scoring <a name="cscore"></a>
 As we are on a sports betting project, we are obviously trying to maximize **profit**.
 To do this, however, it is necessary to create a custom scoring metric.
-The code for this takes into account all of the payouts you get from bets that you guess correctly, and subtracts every single bet that you made.
+The code for this takes into account all of the payouts you get from bets that you guess correctly and subtracts the sum of every bet that you made.
 ### CV Fold <a name="fold"></a>
 As this data is time dependent, the folds cannot be KFold or at random.
 The folds were created using `TimeSeriesSplit`.
 ### Machine Learning <a name="ML"></a>